codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 ## Using different tool versions in the same pipeline

-The corollary to Docker based pipelines is that you can use the same tool but with a different version in the **same** pipeline.
+The corollary to Docker-based pipelines is that you can use the same tool but with a different version in the **same** pipeline.
 As an example here is a pipeline that runs both Python 2.x and Python 3.x in the same pipeline and it just works.

 `codefresh.yml`